 Find out more about our pre-sessional English language courses.

-In years one and two you have an opportunity to select one of five pathways, Advanced Professional Practice, Middle Leadership, Curriculum, Coaching and Mentoring, and Digital Social Trends and Professional Practices, to meet your individual professional learning interests and career aspirations.
+In years one and two you have an opportunity to select one of five pathways, Advanced Professional Practice, Middle Leadership, Curriculum, Coaching and Mentoring, Digital Social Trends and Professional Practices, and Promoting Equity to meet your individual professional learning interests and career aspirations.

 In year three you undertake the final modules in the course which give you the opportunity to put leadership into practice through planning and leading a critical, collaborative, professional enquiry in your own work setting.